drwpow/pow.rs/src/pages/blog/stylable-the-good-the-bad-the-weird.md

 ---
-title: 'stylable: the good, the bad, the weird'
+title: 'Stylable: the good, the bad, the weird'
 description: taking the new CSS preprocessor from Wix for a spin
 date: 2017-11-27
 tags: ['dev']